Alexanthos/publication-date-extractor/README.md

 ## How to use

-First, you need to clone this repository and create an environment using the method of your choice (venv, pipenv, conda)
+First, you need to clone this repository and create an environment using the method of your choice (venv, pipenv, conda).

-Then, isntall the necessary libraries:
+Then, install the necessary libraries:
 ~~~
 $ pip install -r requirements.txt
 ~~~